Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 See what plans you qualify for in less than 2 minutes

-Choosing the wrong home warranty plan can mean paying hundreds of dollars per year for coverage you don't need, or facing a $5,000 repair bill that your plan doesn't fully cover.
+Choosing the wrong home warranty plan can mean paying hundreds of dollars per year for coverage you don't need, or facing a $16,000 HVAC replacement that your plan won't fully cover.
 Whether you're trying to protect aging systems, guard your appliances, or get whole-home coverage, understanding how each plan type works is the first step to making a smart decision.

 Key Pinch Points

-• Systems-only plans average $51/month, best for aging HVAC and plumbing
+• Systems-only plans start at $30 per month for aging HVAC and plumbing

-• First American offers no total dollar limit on most covered repairs
+• First American offers no total dollar limit on most repairs

 Trusted by Thousands